nebari-dev/nebari/docs/source/admin_guide/backup.md

 Under 'Manage' on the left-hand side, click 'Import'.
 Locate the `exported-keycloak.json` file and select it.
 Then click the 'Import' button.

 All users and groups should now be present in Keycloak.
-Note that password will not have been restored so may need to be reset.
+Note that the passwords will not have been restored so you may need to be reset them after this step.